 Enjoy the fruit of generational family farming

 The apple trees on Willowbrook Apple Farm were planted in 1910 and have been lovingly cared for by generations of family farmers.
 We invite you to come experience u-pick apples and u-press apple cider this fall at Willowbrook Apple Farm and savor just how amazing our Stayman-Winesap apples are fresh off the tree.
 Surrounded by fall colors in the San Bernardino mountains, you can enjoy our locally grown food, freshly pressed apple cider, meet our farm animals, and experience small farm life in a picturesque setting.
-We open for apple season Labor Day Weekend and our last day open for u-pick and u-press will be the Sunday before Thanksgiving.
+We open for berries and visits Labor Day Weekend, will launch apple picking when they are ripe, and our last day open for u-pick and u-press will be noted when the apples are gone.
 We look forward to seeing you and welcoming you to Willowbrook Apple Farm!

-Subject to availability; check the homepage for updates.
+Subject to availability; check the events page for updates.